certik/hermes2d/doc/src/tutorial.rst

       { 2, 3, 6, 5, 0 }   # quad 3
     }

-The last mandatory variable, ``boundaries``, assigns boundary markers to all boundary edges.
+The last mandatory variable, ``boundaries``, defines boundary markers for all boundary edges.
 By default, all edges have zero markers.
 Only those with positive markers are considered to be part of the domain boundary and can be assigned a boundary condition, as we will see later.
 An edge is identified by two vertex indices.
+In our case, we have
 ::

     boundaries =